-The Forest Society of Maine (FSM) operates with a staff of seven individuals with diverse expertise who work to address the needs of landowners and communities, manage our organization’s day-to-day activities, and conserve forestland in Maine.
-If you would like to email an FSM staff member, please direct your message to their first firstname.lastname@example.org (example: email@example.com).
+The Forest Society of Maine (FSM) operates with nine full-time and one part-time staff members with diverse expertise who work to address the needs of landowners and communities, manage our organization’s day-to-day activities, and conserve forestland in Maine.

 Karin has a B.S. in wildlife biology from the University of Vermont and a J.D. from the University of Maine School of Law.
-Before joining FSM Karin worked in state government as Deputy Commissioner of the Department of Conservation and as a senior advisor for Governor John Baldacci.
-In her free time Karin enjoys fly-fishing, hiking, canoeing, Nordic skiing, gardening, water color painting, writing poetry, and has recently taken up the cello.
+Before joining FSM Karin worked for decades in both the public and private sector focusing on conservation law and policy.
+In her free time Karin enjoys fly fishing, hiking, canoeing, Nordic skiing, and artistic pursuits.

 Debra joined the staff at FSM in the fall of 2013.
-Her duties include financial management, human resources, office management, and IT Support and she brings more than 25 years of experience from both non-profit and for-profit industry sectors.
+Her duties include financial management, human resources, office management, and IT support and she has more than 30 years of experience from both non-profit and for-profit industry sectors.
 Debra moved to Maine from Massachusetts in 2003.
 She enjoys spending time with her family, exploring the state, and watching wildlife in every season.
 If she is wearing her camera you can be fairly confident that there is a moose nearby.

 Kris was hired in 2007 to help meet FSM’s growing land stewardship needs.
 She conducts ground and aerial monitoring for many of the current easements and compiles baseline documentation for new projects.
 She has a B.S. from Northland College in Biology and Psychology and an M.S. in Forest Management from the University of Maine.
 Kris previously served as the executive director of the Pemaquid Watershed Association.
 Currently Kris serves on the executive committee of the Maine division of the Society of American Foresters.
 When she’s not at the office Kris likes taking long walks with her dogs and playing volleyball.